raspberrypilearning/dojo-mentoring/en/step_7.md

 --- task ---

-**Try an introductory level project** to get an idea of what young people can create with Python.
-[This step-by-step resource](https://projects.raspberrypi.org/en/projects/hello-world) will teach you how to write an interactive Python project that uses emoji.
+**[Try this introductory level Python project](https://projects.raspberrypi.org/en/projects/hello-world)** to get an idea of what young people can create.
+It will teach you how to write an interactive Python project that uses emoji.

 --- /task ---